-Britzer Garten attracts numerous visitors to its 90-hectare (222.39-acre) well-manicured space.
-At the garden, each season showcases a variety of flowers.
-A colorful riot of tulips bloom during April, while numerous roses and daffodils blossom in June and September respectively.
-Besides offering a visual treat with this wonderful lush landscape, the garden also hosts various concerts, events and sporting activities that engage people of all ages.
+Britzer Garten attracts numerous visitors to its 90-hectare (222.39-acre) well-manicured space where each season showcases a variety of flowers such as a colorful riot of tulips during April, and numerous roses and daffodils from June to September.
+Besides offering a visual treat with this wonderful lush landscape, the garden also hosts various concerts, events, and sporting activities that engage people of all ages.

 The botanical garden and botanic museum's large and sedate park in the southwest of Berlin provides the perfect respite to a hard day's slog through the hectic inner-city.
 One can admire the English gardens and a collection of flora from all over Europe, Asia, Africa and the Americas.
-It is also worth taking a look inside one or two of the huge tropical greenhouses.
+The many greenhouses here are home to many rare plants from around the globe.
 Visitors shouldn't miss the unique Botanical Museum at the entrance.

 Volkspark Friedrichshain is perfect for relaxing after work or for chilling out on the weekend.
 The park has attractive grounds, a number of lakes, ponds and fountains as well as several different children's playgrounds.
-The Märchenbrunnen is the park's most original element, with the fountains featuring sculptures of fairy tale characters.
+The Märchenbrunnen is the park's most original element, with the fountains featuring sculptures of German fairy tale characters.
 The park is Berlin's oldest, as it was first constructed in 1840.

 Stretching from the Brandenburg Gate in the east to Zoo Station in the west, Tiergarten park is one of Europe's largest and most beautiful inner-city parks.
 Originally conceived as a hunting ground for Prussian kings, the Tiergarten was transformed into a romantic landscape garden in the early 19th Century by Peter Joseph Lenne, who designed a series of winding paths, lakes, bridges, sculptures and flower beds.
 The park was devastated in the World War II and during subsequent winters.
 Replanted in the mid-20th Century, the Tiergarten is now as beautiful as it ever was and very popular with locals and visitors alike.